-Candidate name:

-Role shortlisted for:
+Candidate name: Role shortlisted for:

-Searcher name:

-Date and time of online search:

-SEARCH PARAMETERS CONCERNS RAISED

-Google search: The following terms, looking at the first page of results: • 'Candidate name'

-'Candidate name' + 'current school/employment'

-'Candidate name' + 'previous school/employment'

-'Candidate name' + 'educational institution'

-'Candidate name' + 'job title'

-Websites:

-The candidate's name was typed into the search function of the following websites: • LinkedIn

-Twitter (checked the top 10 results)

-Facebook (checked the top 10 results)

-Their current school's website

-NB: We are specifically looking for things that would make someone unsuitable to work with children and/or could bring the employer into disrepute, for example evidence of offensive or inappropriate behaviour.
+Searcher name: Date and time of online search: Agreed search terms: The following terms, looking at the first page of results: • 'Candidate name(s)' • 'Candidate name(s)' + 'job title' • 'Candidate name(s)' + 'current employer' • 'Candidate name(s)' + 'previous employer' CONCERNS RAISED 'Candidate name(s)' + 'educational institution' Agreed platforms: Google LinkedIn Facebook Instagram Twitter Their most recent employer's website Agreed limitations: Search to be carried out using the agreed terms, looking at the first 3 pages of results only Findings to note: We are specifically looking for things that would make someone unsuitable to work with children and/or could bring the employer into disrepute, for example evidence of offensive or inappropriate behaviour.
+Do not include irrelevant personal information.